NEWS

 Exeter City Council has approved a £7,000 budget to run a ballot for local businesses to decide whether Exeter’s Business Improvement District should continue to operate for a third five-year term from April next year.

-The Business Improvement District, which is branded as InExeter, charges a levy of 1.25% of the rateable value of all of the 670 businesses located within its operational areas whose premises have a ratable value of at least £7,500.
+The Business Improvement District, which is branded as InExeter, charges a levy of 1.25% of the rateable value of the premises of all of the 670 businesses located within its operational areas whose premises have a ratable value of at least £7,500.

 These cover of a total of 44 streets including Fore Street, Exeter High Street and part of Sidwell Street.
 They also include Princesshay and Guildhall shopping centres and the areas around the cathedral and castle, as well as Magdalen Road.